wpswings/pdf-generator-for-wp/README.txt

 PDF Generator for WordPress allows you to convert posts into PDF files to share information across multiple channels.

 == Description ==
-**PDF GENERATOR FOR WORDPRESS PLUGIN LETS YOU CREATE PDF OF PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION WITH WPML COMPATIBILITY.
-YOU CAN MAKE OR CREATE PDF EASILY FOR YOUR WEBSITES.**
+**PDF GENERATOR FOR WORDPRESS PLUGIN LETS YOU CREATE PDFs OF PAGES, PRODUCTS, AND POSTS FOR BETTER DISPERSAL OF BRAND INFORMATION WITH WPML COMPATIBILITY.
+YOU CAN MAKE OR CREATE PDFs EASILY FOR YOUR WEBSITES.**

 PDF Generator for WordPress provides the key support in portfolio building depending on your industry type.
 The PDF plugin for WordPress allows you to create PDF files for the pages to ensure the availability of information offline.
 It allows the admin to convert all the posts, pages, blogs, and products on their website into PDF files.

 Users can download pdf from WordPress site or view them in a new tab.
 Also, the admin can authorize users to receive their PDFs on their email addresses.
 The WordPress PDF creator makes sharing information seamless across different channels.
 You can predefine the settings to customize the header, the body, and the footer.
-Users can non-commercially distribute the downloaded PDF files.
-The admin can customize the free wordpress pdf template to align with their brand.
+Users can non-commercially distribute the downloaded PDF files with [**WordPress PDF Generator**](https://wpswings.com/product/pdf-generator-for-wp-pro/?utm_source=wpswings-pdf-pro&utm_medium=wpswings-org-page&utm_campaign=pdf-pro)
+.The admin can customize the free wordpress pdf template to align with their brand.
 So, the distribution of PDFs provides an opportunity for brand promotion.

-***
->**IMPORTANT NOTICE:**

->_**From this update Version 1.0.5 onwards, the plugin and its support will be handled by [**WP Swings**](https://wpswings.com/?utm_source=wpswings-official&utm_medium=pdf-org-page&utm_campaign=official).**_

->_**WP Swings is just our improvised and rebranded version with all quality solutions and help being the same, so no worries at your end.
-Please [**connect with us**](https://wpswings.com/contact-us/?utm_source=wpswings-pdf-contact-us&utm_medium=pdf-org-page&utm_campaign=contact-us) for all setup, support, and update related queries without hesitation."**_
-***

 [youtube https://www.youtube.com/watch?v=zj04gBgWX3E&h=315&rel=0]

 == WITH THE PDF GENERATOR FOR WORDPRESS PLUGIN YOU CAN: ==

 * Convert all the posts, pages, blogs, and products into PDF files.
+* Export posts, products, and pages into PDF format in bulk with the default PDF template.
+* Add footer customizations for post name, post date, and author name.
+* Display more than one images in a row as per requirement.
 * Display icon to both guest users and registered users.
 * Allow direct download of pdf files or send them to users’ email addresses.
 * Get a Shortcode to add the PDF icon anywhere on the page.